 Italian academic institutes accept English proficiency tests as a means to gauge the language skills of international students.

 TOEFL is an English Language proficiency test administered especially for non-native speakers.
-It’s also one of the language tests required in Italy if you’re an international student.
-It is divided into 4 sections: reading, listening, writing, and speaking.
+It’s also one of the language tests required in Italy for an international student.
+It is divided into four sections: reading, listening, writing, and speaking.
 The test is graded 0 to 30 on each section making the total 120.
 Students are expected to score a minimum of 70 overall.
 However, the minimum requirements for each university may differ.

 TOEFL is largely accepted across Italian institutes and universities, including the University of Bologna, the University of Milan, the University of Pisa, and the University of Rome La Sapienza.